Plas Machen

-Plas Machen is a country house in the hamlet of Lower Machen, to the west of the city of Newport, Wales.
-The house was the ancestral home of the Morgan family of South Wales prior to their construction of Tredegar House.
+Plas Machen is a country house in the hamlet of Lower Machen, in Newport, Wales.
+The house was built in the late 15th-century and served as the seat of the Machen branch of the Morgan family of South Wales.
+The Machen Morgans ultimately became the senior branch of the family, thereby inheriting Tredegar House, in nearby Coedkernew.
+Plas Machen remained the principal seat of the family until their rebuilding of Tredegar House in the 1660s.
+Plas Machen remained in the ownership of the Morgan family and was leased to tenants until the dispersal of the Tredegar Estate in the 1950s.
 It is a Grade II* listed building.
 The gardens are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
-A pair of cottages in the grounds of the house are also listed at Grade II.
 The house remains a private residence and is not open to the public.

 History

 Morgans of Machen and Tredegar

 The earliest recorded link between the Morgan family of South Wales and Machen is to the building of Plas Machen by "Morgan of Machen who led men of Gwent at Bosworth in 1485".
 In the following centuries, the family became one of the wealthiest and most powerful in South Wales.
 (Note: 14 members of the family are buried in the Morgan Chapel at the nearby Church of St Michael and All Angels in the hamlet of Lower Machen.)
 In the 1660s William Morgan (c.1640-1680) rebuilt Tredegar House as the centrepiece of the family's estates in Monmouthshire, Glamorganshire and Brecknockshire.
 In the 19th century, Sir Charles Morgan was created Baron Tredegar, and in the early 20th century, his son Godfrey was elevated in the peerage as Viscount Tredegar.
-The viscountcy was revived for his nephew, Courtenay Morgan, in 1926. but became extinct on the death of Courtenay's son, Evan in 1949, after which the family's landholdings in South Wales were sold.
+The viscountcy was revived for his nephew, Courtenay Morgan, in 1926, but became extinct on the death of Courtenay's son, Evan in 1949, after which the family's landholdings in South Wales were sold.
 (Note: Evan's cousin, John Morgan, the sixth and final Baron Tredegar, oversaw the sale of the family's landholdings in South Wales, including Tredegar House and Ruperra Castle, becoming a tax exile in Monte Carlo, and dying in 1962 following an operation in London.)